Jeffrey Remedios

 Jeffrey Remedios is the Chairman and CEO of Universal Music Canada.
-He also founded Arts & Crafts Records.
-In 2015 he was named by Toronto Life as one of Toronto's 50 most influential people.
+He also founded Arts & Crafts Records, and chairs the Toronto International Film Festival.
+He has appeared multiple times on the Billboard list of international power players (most recently in 2023), and was named by Toronto Life as one of Toronto's 50 most influential people.
+In August 2025, during his TIFF chairmanship, the festival drew public attention for rescinding the invitation to screen the documentary The Road Between Us: The Ultimate Rescue, citing concerns over legal clearance of footage, a decision criticized by the filmmakers and some advocacy groups.

 Career

 Remedios began his post-school career in music at Virgin Music Canada (later EMI Music Canada), holding various posts, including Media & Artist Relations, Digital Marketing, and Director of National Promotion.

 Arts & Crafts

-In 2003, Jeffrey Remedios left EMI and launched Arts & Crafts Productions with Daniel Cutler and Kevin Drew.
-The goal of the new label was to create a vehicle to release and promote content from Kevin Drew's new group, Broken Social Scene.
-Under Remedios' leadership, Arts & Crafts Productions collected 21 Juno wins.
+In 2003, Remedios left EMI and launched Arts & Crafts Productions with Kevin Drew.
+The goal of the new label was to create a vehicle to release and promote content from Drew's band, Broken Social Scene.
+Under Remedios' leadership, artists working under Arts & Crafts have collected 21 Juno wins.
+In 2013, with Arts & Crafts, Remedios co-founded the annual Field Trip Music & Arts Festival in Toronto.

 Universal Music Canada

 On September 21, 2015, Universal Music Group CEO Lucian Grainge appointed Remedios as President and CEO of Universal Music Canada.
+He oversaw the creation of Universal's new office in Liberty Village, Toronto, which opened in 2022 and includes 80A recording studios and a performance venue.

-Professional Associations
+Professional associations

-Remedios serves on the board of directors of the Canadian Academy of Recording Arts and Sciences, Music Canada, the City of Toronto Music Advisory Council, the Toronto International Film Festival, the Canadian Opera Company, and the Art Gallery of Ontario.
+On November 29, 2021, Remedios was named chairman of the Toronto International Film Festival, after previously spending five years on the board.
+He also serves on the board of directors of Arts & Crafts, the Canadian Academy of Recording Arts and Sciences, Music Canada, and MusiCounts.